 You can use a 529 plan from any state to pay for an eligible college in any state.
 For example, you can use a 529 plan from Ohio to pay for college in Illinois.
 So, you don’t need to move your existing 529 plan to another state.

-However, you may want to channel new contributions into the new state’s 529 plan to benefit from the state income tax breaks on contributions.
+However, you may want to channel new contributions into the new state’s 529 plan to benefit from the state income tax breaks on contributions, if available.
 These tax advantages are generally only available for the account owner’s home state’s 529 plan, but nine states offer these benefits for contributions to any state’s plan.

 About half of the states with a state income tax deduction or tax credit based on contributions provide the state tax break on inbound rollovers and cash contributions.
 However, about the same number of states treat an outbound rollover as a non-qualified distribution, leading to state income taxes on the earnings portion of the distribution and possible recapture of state income tax breaks.